rbcausing/demoblaze-e2e-playwright/STATUS_CHECKS_GUIDE.md

 │ Search for checks in the last week...       │
 │ [Search box]                                 │
 ├─────────────────────────────────────────────┤
-│ ☑ Cursor Bugbot                             │ ← Already selected (you added this)
 │ ☐ 🔍 Lint & Validate                        │ ← Add this
 │ ☐ 🔥 Smoke Tests (chromium)                 │ ← Add this
 │ ☐ 🔥 Smoke Tests (firefox)                  │